Banach space representations of Drinfeld-Jimbo algebras and their complex-analytic forms: Banach space representations and the structure of

 Part~(B) follows immediately from Part~(A). \end{proof}

 Now we turn to the case when $e^{\hbar}$ is a root of unity.
-It has been mentioned above that under this assumption every irreducible representation of $U_q(\fs\fl_2)$ is finite dimensional \cite[\S\,3.3, Corollary~15, p.\,67]{KSc}.
+It has been mentioned above that under the same assumption on $q$ every irreducible representation of $U_q(\fs\fl_2)$ is finite dimensional \cite[\S\,3.3, Corollary~15, p.\,67]{KSc}.
 Slightly changing the argument, we obtain the same assertion for $\wt U(\fs\fl_2)_\hbar$.